BNP Paribas: BNP Paribas CIB

-BNP Paribas CIB (Corporate and Institutional Banking) is the global investment banking arm of BNP Paribas, the largest banking group in the world.
+BNP Paribas Corporate and Institutional Banking (CIB) is the global investment banking arm of BNP Paribas, a French multinational bank.
 In October 2010, BNP Paribas was ranked by Bloomberg and Forbes as the largest bank and largest company in the world by assets with over US$3.1 trillion.

 BNP Paribas CIB's main centres are in Paris and London, with large scale operations in New York, Hong Kong, and Singapore, and smaller operations in almost every financial centre in the world.
 It employs 185,000 people across 56 countries and provides financing, advisory and capital markets services.
 BNP Paribas CIB is a globally recognised leader in two areas of expertise: trading derivatives on all asset classes, and structured financing.
 BNP Paribas CIB also has a large corporate advisory network in Europe and Asia.
 BNP Paribas CIB has 13,000 clients, consisting of companies, financial institutions, governments, investment funds and hedge funds.

 BNP Paribas CIB benefits from the Group's large asset base (over €2 trillion) and diverse business model, and was resilient through the 2008 financial crisis.
 Revenues from BNP Paribas CIB nearly doubled in the second quarter of 2009 as robust investor demand boosted revenues from the bank's fixed income trading business unit.
 CIB's revenues totaled €3.351 billion (US$4.82 billion) for the quarter, up 81 percent from the second quarter of 2008, and following record revenues of €3.696 billion in the first quarter of 2009.

+BNP Paribas Real Estate

+BNP Paribas Real Estate, formerly Atisreal, is a European commercial property consultancy company and subsidiary of BNP Paribas with around 2,600 employees in 51 cities.

+Atisreal was formed in 2003 when the Vendome Rome Group acquired three leading European surveying firms: Auguste-Thouard in France, Müller in Germany and Weatherall Green & Smith in the UK.
+In 2006, Atisreal became a subsidiary of BNP Paribas Real Estate.
+In June 2009 the Atisreal brand was dropped and the BNP Paribas Real Estate brand replaced it.
+Its headquarters were in Levallois-Perret, France.

+BNP Paribas Asset Management

+BNP Paribas Asset Management is the dedicated, autonomous asset management branch of BNP Paribas and the third largest asset management firm in Europe, with over €1.6 trillion in assets under management (AUM).